hning86/azuremlps/README.md

 # Import a JSON file 'MyExp.json' to create a new Experiment named 'abc'
 Import-AmlExperimentGraph -InputFile 'MyExp.json' -NewName 'abc'
 ```
+Please see the above warning in the Export-AmlExperimentGraph documentation about the limitation of importing a JSON graph.
 This commandlet leverages the config.json file.

 #### Start-AmlExperiment